blockfreight/go-bftx/README.md

-Blockfreight™ the blockchain of global freight.
+# **Blockfreight™ the blockchain of global freight**

 Package: go-blockfreight - Blockfreight™ v0.0.1

-Description: go-blockfreight is the reference Blockfreight™ full node implementation and cli-tool for the Blockfreight™ blockchain of global freight.
+***Description:*** go-blockfreight is the reference Blockfreight™ full node implementation and cli-tool for the Blockfreight™ blockchain of global freight.

 A network for the free trade of physical goods so powerful it is part of the most advanced project in global shipping today.